- Passionate about advertising and consumer behaviour? Keen to take the lead on digital content? Want to be a social media manager?

 - Study a degree ranked 2nd overall in London for our marketing subjects (Complete University Guide 2017).

 3 years full time

 We were the first UK university to offer a specialist degree in marketing communications and we have continued to develop our portfolio.
 We have recently redesigned this degree in collaboration with employers and marketing professional bodies, allowing us to keep up to date with digital trends.

 We will prepare you for a career in the advertising industry by developing your skills in identifying trends and understanding consumer behaviour.

 You will learn how to analyse target audiences and implement integrated marketing communications campaigns.
 By collaborating with your fellow students on real marketing problems, you will gain valuable experience of working in teams.

-Our modules will provide you with the principles and practice of marketing, as well as specialised knowledge in areas such as customer insight and research, strategic brand management, and digital, interactive, direct and social marketing.
+Our modules will provide you with the principles and practice of marketing, as well as specialised knowledge in areas such as customer insight and data analytics, strategic brand management, and social media analytics.